D0NC0DE/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - delete files
 9-firstdirdeletion - deletes directory
-10-back - a script that changes the working directory to the previous one
+10-back - a script that changes the working directory to the previous one 11-lists - lists content in different directory all at a time